openimis/openimis_docs/web_app_vb_user_manual.rst

   **#  User Controls**

-  On top of services input grid panel and items input grid panel, there is a textbox field (:ref:`image146`) and (:ref:`image147`) which is filled with a constant representing the current number of rows in the input grid a user is working with.
+  On top of services input grid panel and items input grid panel, there is a textbox field (:ref:`Image 146<image146>`) and (:ref:`Image 147<image147>`) which is filled with a constant representing the current number of rows in the input grid a user is working with.
 A user can change the current number of rows in the corresponding data input grid by entered a number of rows greater than existing one.
 This change is only allowed before a user has made changes to the corresponding data input grid.

   .. _image146:
   .. figure:: /img/user_manual/image119.png